railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

    *Confirmation screen for delivered quantities*

-When you open the list of current deliveries, you find the field :guilabel:`Partial delivery` which shows the reference number of the first delivery sent to the customer.
+When you open the list of current deliveries, you find the field :guilabel:`Back Order of` which shows the reference number of the first delivery sent to the customer.
 That enables you to quickly find the deliveries for partial orders each day so that you can treat them as a priority.